Bond ALEMAR – B2C expansion into European markets, coffee oil production with maturity 31. 12. 2027

 In total, we are planning 4 phases of production expansion, when at the end of this expansion we should have 4 autoclaves in continuous operation, sterilizing depending on the size of the package from about 50,000 pcs to 150,000 pcs of cans per day.

 At the moment we are almost in the second phase of the expansion, which in short means the capacity of two sterilization autoclaves.
 Although we already have these in our production facility in Žabčice, we lack the machines to fill a sufficient quantity of product.
-However, these have been ordered and will be delivered by 31.3.
-2023.
-In this phase we will also expand with a more powerful capsule maker and by 30.6.
-2023 and a labeller with a production volume of up to 6,000 pcs per hour.
+However, these have been ordered and will be delivered by 31.
+5. 2023.
+At this stage, we will also expand with a more powerful pocketing machine and up to 30.
+6. 2023 and a labeller with a production volume of up to 6,000 pcs per hour.
 We already have a subsequent automatic packaging tunnel, which can fold the shape of the package and seal it in the necessary capacity in foil and label it, in our hall.

 The third phase of the expansion will correspond to three autoclaves and will have the highest investment burden.
 In addition to the autoclave, it will be necessary to purchase additional filling equipment with a capacity of up to 6,000 pcs per hour incl. affiliations, such as. pumps for meat mixture and others.
 This will also create demands on the preparation of the raw material and thus on mixers, mashers, etc. Then, of course, there is the cost of the autoclave.
 The entire labelling and packaging part will have to be doubled at this stage, but this will be sufficient for the fourth autoclave.
 It will also be necessary to expand the freezing and thawing capacities.